kubeshop/monokle/README.md

 - Check out our [Contributor Guide](https://github.com/kubeshop/.github/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/kubeshop/.github/blob/main/CODE_OF_CONDUCT.md)
 - Fork/Clone the repo and make sure you can run it as shown above
+- Check out the [Development](docs/development.md) document for building and running steps
-- Check out the [architecture.md](docs/architecture.md) document to get a high-level understanding of how Monokle works
+- Check out the [Architecture](docs/architecture.md) document to get a high-level understanding of how Monokle works
 - Check out the Roadmap above and open [issues](https://github.com/kubeshop/monokle/issues) here on GitHub
 - Get in touch with the team by starting a [discussion]() on what you want to help with - or open an issue of your own that you would like to contribute to the project.
-- Join our our [Discord server](https://discord.gg/uNuhy6GDyn) to get in touch with the team on any matter!
+- Don't hesitate to say hi to the team and ask questions on our [Discord server](https://discord.gg/uNuhy6GDyn)